 The 8 pirates carried 6 weapons – 3 handguns and 3 automatic rifles – and apparently were speaking Spanish as they came within 20-30 ft. of the yacht, firing weapons.

 The helmsman attempted to use the VHF radio, which he did not.

-High seas prevented the pirogue from successfully approaching and boarding as the yacht maintained full speed and began zigzag maneuvers.
+High seas prevented the pirogue from successfully approaching and boarding as the yacht maintained full speed and began zigzag manoeuvres.
 Additional shots were then fired at the boat and helmsman, damaging the hull and coach roof, but no injuries were sustained.

 The pirates gave up and fled the area at high speed to the west.
 Reports were made by the victims on arrival in Grenada to both Grenada and Trinidad/Tobago Coast Guard (TTCG).

-Yachting Services Association Trinidad/Tobago (YSATT) indicates that TTCG is on “High Alert” and have added assets and increased patrols in the area.
+Yachting Services Association Trinidad/Tobago (YSATT) indicates that TTCG are on “High Alert” and have added assets and increased patrols in the area.
 As the overall situation in nearby Venezuela is not expected to improve, plans are being formulated to form escort/convoys.
 Float plans filed with TTCG and North Post Radio remain the best method for communicating with officials there.

 Additional details are expected and CSSN will update this report when they are received.

 This is a NOTICE FROM YSATT reporting the same incident as detailed above:-